Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Boundedness of Mori fibre spaces

-When $D$ instead is an $\mathbb{R}$-Cartier $\mathbb{R}$-divisor, then it suffices to choose a sequence of $\mathbb{Q}$-Cartier $\mathbb{Q}$-divisors approximating $D$ in the N\'eron-Severi group and notice that by virtue of continuity of the volume function the inequality in the statement of the Lemma is preserved in the limit. \end{proof}
+\begin{proof} When $D$ is a $\mathbb{Q}$-Cartier $\mathbb{Q}$-divisor on $X$, then this is the original statement of~\cite[Lemma 2.5]{Jia15}. \\ When $D$ instead is an $\mathbb{R}$-Cartier $\mathbb{R}$-divisor, then it suffices to choose a sequence of $\mathbb{Q}$-Cartier $\mathbb{Q}$-divisors approximating $D$ in the N\'eron-Severi group and notice that by virtue of continuity of the volume function the inequality in the statement of the Lemma is preserved in the limit. \end{proof}

+When working with log pairs, rather than generalized ones -- i.e., when $M = 0$ -- the statement of Proposition \ref{hyperplane.generalized} can be immediately reduced to the following one.